Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

-\mysubsubsection{Coordinate (COO)} It stores the absolute positions (coordinates) of NZ values in a tensor \cite{bader2008efficient}.
-As Fig. \ref{fig::sparse-data-encodings}(b) shows, all NZs of tensor $T$ (total S elements) are stored in the data vector $val$, while coordinate vectors $coord\_y$ and $coord\_x$ indicate the location of each NZ value.
-Thus, COO is a natural (and usually convenient) way to express sparse tensors.
-Hence, it is commonly used for expressing the sparse data \cite{PyTorchSparseTensors}.
+\mysubsubsection{Coordinate (COO)} It stores absolute positions of NZs.
+As Fig. \ref{fig::sparse-data-encodings}(b) shows, all NZs of an uncompressed tensor $T$ are stored in a data vector $val$, and vectors $coord\_y$ and $coord\_x$ indicate the coordinates of each NZ value.
+So, COO is a natural way to express sparse tensors and is used commonly (e.g., in PyTorch).
 Formats adopted by FROSTT \cite{frosttTensorFormat} and matrix market \cite{MatrixMarket} closely resemble COO.

-The COO format compresses only data, i.e., if NNZ is the total number of NZ elements in a tensor $T$, COO occupies only NNZ elements for data, but for each NZ, it stores coordinates of all $n$ dimensions in the uncompressed format \cite{hegde2019extensor, chou2018format}.
-Therefore, if a vector $d$ contains tensor dimensions, then the overhead for storing $n$ coordinates per NZ value is about $\sum_1^n { \lceil \log_2{d_i} \rceil}$ bits.
-As Fig. \ref{fig::sparse-data-encodings}(b) shows, the metadata for values '2' and '3' (same row) or '2' and '5' (same column) are not compressed, i.e., duplicate values corresponding to the row and column indices exist in coordinate vectors.
+The COO format stores all coordinates in the uncompressed format.
+E.g., as Fig. \ref{fig::sparse-data-encodings}(b) shows, the metadata for values '2' and '3' (same row) or '2' and '5' (same column) are not compressed, i.e., duplicate values of row and column indices exist in coordinate vectors.
+So, the overhead of storing $n$ coordinates per NZ value is about $\sum_1^n { \lceil \log_2{d_i} \rceil}$ bits (vector $d$ contains the tensor's dimensions).
+It makes COO inefficient for storing tensors with low or moderate sparsity.

-COO can minimize pre-processing costs for inserting data and metadata of an NZ element, as new values can be appended to $val$ and $coord$ vectors.
-However, for executing ML models on accelerators, such pre-processing is typically done off-line (e.g., for weights).
-Even in the case of on-the-fly processing (e.g., activations), the data reformatting and layout reorganization are typically handled by a separate unit for post-processing (data write-back, assembling, and encoding) or a co-processor core.
-Therefore, assembling the output data and encoding it in other coding formats may be equally effective for processing sparse tensors on accelerators.

-Note that due to storing coordinates in uncompressed format, COO may not be a very efficient format for storing data with low or moderate sparsity.
-For example, Fig. \ref{fig::sparse-data-encodings-overhead} shows that for a 2 MB matrix, COO can reduce storage requirements when sparsity is 70\% or higher.
-However, COO may yield simple indexing logic for decoding, since both the data and metadata can be directly extracted and processed (i.e., no further arithmetic and logical processing required on either of $val$ or $coord$ vectors for determining the positions of NZs).
+Fig. \ref{fig::sparse-data-encodings-overhead} shows storage benefits for encoding 2 MB matrices of various sparsity in different formats.
+We calculated storage requirements with the analysis presented in Table \ref{tab:sparse-encodings-overhead} and normalized them to the matrix's size in dense format.
+We used the Scipy library \cite{jones2001scipy} to generate matrices of various sparsity and encode them in COO, CSR, and CSC.
+Fig. \ref{fig::sparse-data-encodings-overhead} shows that for a 2 MB matrix, COO achieves storage efficiency for 70\%+ sparsity.
+However, COO may yield simple indexing logic, as both the data and metadata can be directly extracted.